Home » Baking Recipes » Cake » Small Cakes » Sticky Ginger Apple Cakes: A Bonfire Night Special

 • 1 tsp ground cinnamon

-• pinch salt – I used Himalayan pink rock salt
+• pinch fine sea or rock salt (I used Himalayan pink rock salt)

 • 2 medium eggs